 Blender – The last on the list is the blender.
 Perfect for if you have some food you want to blend or if you are making chunky soup, but want it partly smooth.

-10 Soup Maker Recipes You Should Cook First
+10 Soup Maker Recipes You Should Try

 The question among Soup Maker users always starts the same: